-General education in and discussion of the basics of mindfulness and the deeply practical benefits.
+General education in and discussion of the basics of mindfulness and Mindful Self-Compassion and the deeply practical benefits.

-Guided instruction in, and practice and discussion of several contemplative practices that cultivate mindfulness and compassion, including a body scan meditation, mindfulness of the breath meditations, and gentle mindful movement.
+Guided instruction in, and practice and discussion of several contemplative practices that cultivate mindfulness and compassion, including Compassionate Body Scan meditation, Affectionate Breathing, Loving-Kindness for Ourselves, and Giving and Receiving Compassion.

-Clinical research shows that mindfulness practice helps you:
+Clinical research shows that mindfulness and Mindful Self-Compassion practice helps you:

 • Feel more present, aware and focused.

-• Strengthen your connection with yourself and others.
+• Be more compassionate with self and others.

 Wear comfortable clothing, bring a mat and cushion if you have one.
 (All practices may also be done on a chair if that is better for you.)

-Kay Colbert, LCSW is a licensed clinical social worker in Dallas with a long-term personal meditation and yoga practice.
+Kay Colbert, Kay Colbert, LCSW is a licensed clinical social worker in Dallas with a long-term personal meditation and yoga practice.
 Mindfulness has been transformational for her both professionally and personally.
 Kay has 300 hours of training in teaching Mindfulness-Based Programs through the University of California San Diego Medical School Center for Mindfulness, including trainings in MSC with Kristin Neff and Chris Germer.